 People who have Alzheimer's disease or other disorders causing dementia eventually need help with daily routines, such as bathing, dressing, eating and using the bathroom.
 This personal and hands-on assistance requires regular, frequent closeness and touching.
 Sometimes this type of care is welcomed or tolerated, but a person with dementia can be uncomfortable or distressed by it.

 If you care for someone with dementia, consider the following tips to help you provide care that is supportive, respectful and beneficial.

 Bathing can be difficult because the person in your care may feel embarrassed about being naked in front of you, resentful of needing this care or uncomfortable with bathing.
 Bathing also requires your constant attention to avoid falls or other injury.
 Tips include:

 - Make the bathroom safe.
 Install safety bars, put a rubber mat on the floor of the bathtub or shower, and use a sturdy chair or bathing chair.
 Install a hand-held shower head if possible.

 - Prepare supplies.
 Have soap, shampoo, washcloths and towels in place ahead of time, so that you don't have to leave the person in your care unattended.

 - Make the bath comfortable.
 Make sure the bathroom is warm and well lit.
 Play soft music if it promotes relaxation.

 - Keep it private.
-If your loved one is self-conscious about being naked, place a towel over his or her shoulders or lap.
+If the person in your care is self-conscious about being naked, offer a towel for over the shoulders or lap.
 Use a sponge or washcloth to clean under the towel.